Malaysia's first lady linked to US$30 million worth of jewelry bought with 1MDB funds

 A month later Schwartz showed the necklace in Monaco to a group of people, including Rosmah, onboard Topaz, one of the largest private yachts in the world.

-Low had chartered the 147-metre yacht for seven days in early July 2013, according to the filings.
+Low had chartered the 147-meter yacht for seven days in early July 2013, according to the filings.

 The necklace was eventually delivered to an unnamed friend of Rosmah's in 2014 in Hong Kong, who then handed it over to Rosmah in Kuala Lumpur, the filings said.